Converting XML Carrier Invoices to pandas DataFrames: Production Debugging & Scaling Guide

 Scaling Considerations

-By decoupling parsing from DataFrame construction, enforcing strict namespace resolution, and implementing quarantine routing, your pipeline will maintain sub-500MB memory footprints regardless of batch size.
+By decoupling parsing from DataFrame construction, enforcing strict namespace resolution, and implementing quarantine routing, your pipeline maintains manageable memory footprints regardless of batch size.
 This architecture ensures that XML Freight Bill Ingestion remains deterministic, auditable, and resilient to carrier schema volatility.
-For broader ETL strategy alignment, integrate this pattern into your overarching Automated Invoice Parsing & EDI/XML Ingestion framework to standardize cross-modal freight data normalization.
+Integrate this pattern into your overarching Automated Invoice Parsing & EDI/XML Ingestion framework to standardize cross-modal freight data normalization.